What is Vagahau Niue about?

 Subject-specific terms can be found in the glossary.

-By engaging with this subject, students develop language skills in listening, speaking, reading, and writing in Vagahau Niue.
-Communicating in Vagahau Niue allows students to connect meaningfully with local and Pacific communities.
+Students develop language skills in listening, speaking, reading, and writing by studying Vagahau Niue.
+They can communicate and connect meaningfully with Vagahau Niue-speaking communities.

-Through Vagahau Niue, students learn how to engage with people and communities in culturally-informed ways, develop cultural and linguistic understanding, and strengthen transcultural and intergenerational relationships and communicative skills.
-As students acquire the skills of both communicative and intercultural competence, they reflect simultaneously on their own personal identities and explore their own culture(s) from a new perspective.
+Language and culture play a key role in developing personal, community, national, and global identities.
+Through Vagahau Niue, students learn how to interact with others in culturally-informed ways.
+They also develop linguistic and cultural knowledge, as well as communicative skills.
+They may strengthen intergenerational and transcultural relationships.
+As students build their communication and intercultural skills, they can reflect on their personal identities and explore their own culture(s) from a new perspective.

-By engaging in Vagahau Niue, students gain skills and knowledge that can lead to, and support, a wide range of personal and career pathways.
-The ability to communicate in more than one language offers students new opportunities.
-Students with the knowledge of an additional language demonstrate that they are committed to their learning and are interested in the world beyond their own.
-This is a considerable advantage and enhances employability in any career.
+In Vagahau Niue, students gain skills and knowledge that can lead to, and support, a variety of personal and career pathways.
+The ability to communicate in additional languages offers students new opportunities and shows commitment to learning, and interest in the world around them.

 Ko tōu reo, ko tōku reo, te tuakiri tangata.
 Tīhei uriuri, tīhei nakonako.